 In addition to the Official Code of Conduct, the General Code of Conduct must be read and agreed to.
 It can be found which can be found under Admin > Operation Manual > Section 1.18 > Form B1

 All Controllers are required to read and agree to the Code of Conduct for Officials and to submit the Declaration form when applying for accreditation.
 The Declaration form can be found Admin> Operation Manual > Section 1.18 > Form B8

 For the Controller Framework and individual Syllabi, refer to Admin > Operation Manual > Section 4.

 IOF Event Advisers

 The International Orienteering Federation (IOF) has an accreditation scheme for International Event Advisers.
+This is a separate scheme to OA’s.
 This level of accreditation is required to control a World Ranking Event.
 The IOF maintains this list for Foot orienteering here and for Mountain Bike orienteering the list is here.